oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

 - Did you miss out on trying the previous labs?
 Don't worry!
 You can download the Demo application from **[here](files/hol11-lab1.sql)** , Online shopping Application from **[here](files/hol11-lab2.sql)**and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Create a Product Details Form

+In this task, you will create a form that displays product details.
+This Form will be based on the PRODUCTS table and added as a modal dialog page for your application.

 1. Navigate to the **App Builder**.
 Click **Online Shopping Application**.